 Make sure your family and friends know how to identify road rash and when to get treatment by sharing this page with them via Facebook or Twitter.
 When staring down at a gaping wound, they’ll be glad you did.

-Have you been involved in motorcycle wreck caused by a negligent driver?
+Have you been involved in motorcycle accident caused by a negligent driver?
 Contact us online or call us directly at 817.380.488 for your free consultation.
 The Hart Law Firm represents injured victims throughout the great state of Texas including Colleyville, Arlington, Grapevine, North Richland, Bedford, Hurst, Irving, Euless and all points between.